 Pain is something all of us have experienced at some point in our lives.
 But nerve pain is something millions have to live with every day.
 An estimated 20.4 percent of U.S. adults (50 million) had chronic pain and 8 percent (19.6 million) had high-impact chronic pain, according to a 2016 National Health Interview Survey.

 The painkiller industry is a $300 billion industry that includes everything from non-steroidal anti-inflammatory drugs to opiates.
 But could a more natural option like CBD oil help with lessening nerve pain?
 There are promising studies that found CBD for nerve pain could actually be effective.

 CBD for Nerve Pain at a Glance

-Claim: CBD can help relieve nerve pain
+What the claims are: CBD can help relieve nerve pain

 What the research shows: Studies about using CBD for nerve pain have so far mostly been done on mice and rats, but not yet in a significant way in humans.
 However, research has shown that CBD can affect the way the brain processes pain and that it could lead to possibly using CBD oil to help humans manage their pain.

 What the facts say: Not enough research has been done on subjects to determine whether using CBD for nerve pain is a viable option.
 However, early studies conducted on animals have shown promising results